Head and shoulders (chart pattern): Importance of neckline

 The neckline drawn on the pattern represents a support level, it cannot be assumed that a head and shoulder formation is complete unless the support level is broken.
 Such breakthrough may happen to be on greater volume or may not.
 Breakthroughs should be observed with great care.
-Serious drops can occur if a breakthrough is more than three to four percent.
+Serious drops can occur if a breakthrough is more than three to four percent of price.

 When a stock drifts through the neckline on small volume, there may also be a wave up in some cases, although it has been observed that such a rally normally will not cross the general level of the neckline before selling pressure increases and a steep decline occurs, after which prices may due to greater volume.